eaglerainbow/system-message-plugin/README.md

    * Just hide the panel
    * Don't show the message panel for the next x minutes
    * Don't show the message panel again until you logon again
+- [ ] Once the final repository is reached, the feature list and the known issue list shall be moved to github projects and github issues.

 # Open Tasks for which Help is Wanted